proycon/folia/docs/source/modality_annotation.rst

 ==================================================================

 .. foliaspec:annotationtype_description(modality)
-Modality is usually defined as the expression of the speaker's opinion and of his attitude towards what he is saying (Palmer,  1986).
-This annotation type is used for the annotation of sentiments, certainty, negation and  truthfulness.
-The modalities are defined by a user-defined set definition.
+Modality annotation is used to describe the relationship between cue word(s) and the scope it covers.
+It is primarily used for the annotation of negation, but also for the annotation of factuality, certainty and truthfulness:.

 .. note::